 Caution!
 When production is finished, all controls are stopped and the ventilation is shut down.
 Remember to switch the house, if necessary, to pause mode , so that the controls are further operated with the values entered for "House in pause".
-Warning
+Warning Risk of asphyviation for people and birds

-Risk of asphyxiation for people and birds
+RISK of asphyxiation for people and birds